hanwo-ol/Unet_master/content/posts/accelerated-rotation-invariant-convolution-for-uav-image-segmentation.md

   arxiv_link: http://arxiv.org/abs/2512.08888v2
   pdf_path: //172.22.138.185/Research_pdf/2512.08888v2.pdf
 tags:
+- Rotation Invariance
+- UAV Image Segmentation
+- Scatter Convolution
-- Auto-Generated
+- GPU Optimization
-- Draft
+- Rotation Equivariance
 title: Accelerated Rotation-Invariant Convolution for UAV Image Segmentation
 ---

 ## Abstract
 Rotation invariance is essential for precise, object-level segmentation in UAV aerial imagery, where targets can have arbitrary orientations and exhibit fine-scale details.
 Conventional segmentation architectures like U-Net rely on convolution operators that are not rotation-invariant, leading to degraded segmentation accuracy across varying viewpoints.
 Rotation invariance can be achieved by expanding the filter bank across multiple orientations; however, this will significantly increase computational cost and memory traffic.
 In this paper, we introduce a GPU-optimized rotation-invariant convolution framework that eliminates the traditional data-lowering (im2col) step required for matrix-multiplication-based convolution.
 By exploiting structured data sharing among symmetrically rotated filters, our method achieves multi-orientation convolution with greatly reduced memory traffic and computational redundancy.
 We further generalize the approach to accelerate convolution with arbitrary (non-symmetric) rotation angles.
 Across extensive benchmarks, the proposed convolution achieves 20--55% faster training and 15--45% lower energy consumption than CUDNN, while maintaining accuracy comparable to state-of-the-art rotation-invariant methods.
 In the eight-orientation setting, our approach achieves up to 45% speedup and 41% energy savings on 256\(\times\)256 inputs, and 32% speedup and 23% lower energy usage on 1024\(\times\)1024 inputs.
 Integrated into a U-Net segmentation model, the framework yields up to 6% improvement in accuracy over the non-rotation-aware baseline.
 These results demonstrate that the proposed method provides an effective and highly efficient alternative to existing rotation-invariant CNN frameworks.

-## PDF Download
 ## PDF Download
 [Local PDF View](//172.22.138.185/Research_pdf/2512.08888v2.pdf) | [Arxiv Original](http://arxiv.org/abs/2512.08888v2)